issacsayed-cloud/Python-Problem-Solving/README.md

 * calculator.py: A simple command-line calculator.
 * super market.py: A script to simulate a supermarket checkout.
 * cat imp questions.py, cat pyq's.py, etc: Solutions to various CAT (Common Admission Test) practice questions solved in Python.
-* gh.py: [Add a short description of what this file does]
+* gh.py: [ A script to simulate a supermarket checkout.]